DeniseWorthen/UFS_UTILS/sorc/cpld_gridgen.fd/docs/user_guide.md

 ### Terminology

-MOM6 uses an Arakawa C grid staggering.
+MOM6 uses an Arakawa C grid.
 Within cpld_gridgen, these are referred to as "stagger" locations, and named as follows:

                  Bu────Cv─────Bu
                  │            │